cyclus/cyclus.github.com/source/user/input_specs/commodity.rst

 any specific composition of the commodity; this will be determined later by the facilities that trade in these commodities.

-This is what the example above would look like if written in JSON.

 .. rst-class:: html-toggle